FTX: Crisis begins: Binance FTT sale, sell-off, and withdrawn rescue bid

 Several days after the publication of the CoinDesk article, on November 6, Binance CEO Changpeng Zhao said on Twitter that his firm intended to sell all its holdings of FTT.
 Binance had received FTT from FTX in 2021 during a transaction in which FTX bought back Binance's equity stake in FTX.
 Zhao cited "recent revelations that came to light" as the motivation for selling FTT.
 Bloomberg and TechCrunch reported that any sale by Binance would likely have an outsized impact on FTT's price, given the token's low trading volume.
-The announcement by Zhao of the pending sale and disputes between Zhao and Bankman-Fried on Twitter led to a decline in the price of FTT and other cryptocurrencies, resulting in a three-day depositor selloff, like a bank run, of an estimated $6 billion that sent FTX into crisis.
-On November 8, Zhao announced Binance had entered into a non-binding agreement to purchase FTX due to what he referred to as a "liquidity crisis" at FTX.
+The announcement by Zhao of the pending sale and disputes between Zhao and Bankman-Fried on Twitter led to a decline in the price of FTT and other cryptocurrencies, resulting in a three-day depositor sell-off, like a bank run, of an estimated $6 billion that sent FTX into crisis.
+On November 8, Zhao announced that Binance had entered into a non-binding agreement to purchase FTX due to what he referred to as a "liquidity crisis" at FTX.
 The deal did not include the sale of FTX.US.
 Zhao announced on Twitter that the company would complete due diligence soon, adding that all cryptocurrency exchanges should avoid using FTT tokens as collateral.
 He also wrote that he expected FTT to be "highly volatile in the coming days as things develop".
 On the day of that announcement, FTT price dropped by 80 percent, erasing $2 billion in value.

 On November 9, Bloomberg called the acquisition of FTX by Binance "unlikely" due to the poor state of FTX's finances.
 Bloomberg also reported that the United States Securities and Exchange Commission and Commodity Futures Trading Commission were investigating the nature of FTX's connections to Bankman-Fried's other holdings and its handling of client funds.
 Later that day, the Wall Street Journal reported that Binance would not move forward with the deal to acquire FTX.
 Binance cited FTX's reported mishandling of customer funds and pending investigations of FTX as the reasons for not pursuing the deal.
-Bankman-Fried said in a Slack message that FTX had learned through the press about Binance’s concern and decision.
+Bankman-Fried said in a Slack message that FTX had learned through the press about Binance's concern and decision.

 On November 9, FTX's website said that it was not processing withdrawals at that time.
 Bankman-Fried said that although the firm's assets were worth more than its clients' deposits, it would need funds from outside to meet demand for withdrawals due to a lack of liquidity.
 Bankman-Fried stated on November 9 that FTX.US, as a separate company, was "not currently impacted" by the crisis.